jessevdk/bugzini/README.md

 stored bugs.
 Synchronization of reports for a product is currently triggered manually by the user by clicking on the refresh icon on the right of a product name (in the sidebar).
 This might change in the future to a more automatic, periodic synchronization.

+Similar to e-mail, bugzini keeps track of which bug reports have had changes since the last time you synchronized.
+New reports and modified reports are marked such that it easy to see which reports contain new information since your last visit.
+Once a report is opened, it is marked as read and.
+Note that the initial load marks all bugs as read.